 Easter in Romania is a big deal.
 Seriously big.
 Make sure you are well prepared to run the gamut of traditions old and new, endless plates of food and religious significance with our essential look at Easter in Romania.

-Orthodox Easter Sunday this year falls on April 28th: a week after the western Christian world.
+In 2022, Orthodox Easter Sunday falls on 24 April: a week after the western Christian world.

 Why?
 Because when calculating the date of Easter, the starting date used by Orthodox priests is taken from the Julian, and not the Gregorian calendar.

 In Romania only Easter is affected: in Russia, Serbia, Belarus and Ukraine (and other major Orthodox countries) Christmas is also calculated using the Julian calendar.
 In Romania - for reasons we have never quite understood - Christmas is calculated with one calendar, Easter another.

 According to tradition, there shall be no partying, no weddings and not a great deal of anything in fact during lent, unflinchingly observed by many in Romania (where it is known as post).
 Note that Good Friday (Vinerea Mare) is not a public holiday in Romania.

 Only when priests emerge from their churches with a lit candle (at around ten past midnight) to declare that ‘Hristos a înviat’ (Christ has risen) can the faithful who have abstained from meat, dairy products or booze for the past 40-odd days once again indulge themselves.

 And they do so with the biggest meal of the year.
 That meal will invariably be centred on lamb (miel).
 Indeed, Easter is the one time of the year Romanians eat lamb, and it can easily be found in shops.